bytedance/TiktokBusinessPlugin/Node-JS-Example.md

 ### generator#decodeAndVerify
 ```
 // This method is used by Tiktok's server side to verify whether you external_data is valid or not.
+// Normally you don't need to invoke this function

 // since different external merchants have different keys,
 // we will configure different instances of the generators internally, below is just a simple example
-const generatorForSomeCompany = new TiktokBusinessExternalGenerator(keyForCompany1, {
+const generatorForSomeCompany = new TiktokBusinessExternalDataGenerator(keyForCompany1, {
     debug: tiktokLogger.log.bind(tiktokLogger),
    });

-const generatorForAnotherCompany = new TiktokBusinessExternalGenerator(keyForCompany2, {
+const generatorForAnotherCompany = new TiktokBusinessExternalDataGenerator(keyForCompany2, {
     debug: tiktokLogger.log.bind(tiktokLogger),
    });